abhineet123/MTF/Config/ReadMe.md

 			set to 1 to dynamically adjust the patch sizes based on the size of the overall object bounding box by dividing it evenly; the individual patches in this case are no longer rectangular;

-	 Parameter:	'grid_init_at_each_frame'
+	 Parameter:	'grid_reset_at_each_frame'
 		Description:
-			set to 1 to reinitialize the patch trackers at each frame based on the estimated location of the larger bounding box
+			specify the level of resetting applied to the patch trackers at each frame based on the estimated location of the larger bounding box;
+		Possible Values:
+			0:	No resetting
+			1:	Reset both current location and template, i.e. reinitialize the trackers
+			2:	Reset only current location	(not available for GridTrackerCV and GridTrackerFlow)

+	 Parameter:	'grid_patch_centroid_inside'
+		Description:
+			set to 1 to initialize/reset all patch trackers such that their centroids lie completely inside the larger bounding box;
+			if set to 0, centroids of some of the trackers will lie on the edges of the bounding box so that part of the corresponding patches will be outside it;

 	 Parameter:	'grid_show_trackers'
 		Description: